CypRiv/genal/README.md

 SBP_clumped.query_outcome(Stroke_geno, proxy = True, reference_panel = "eur", kb = 5000, r2 = 0.6, window_snps = 5000)
 ```

-And Genal will print the number of missing instruments which have been proxied:
+And genal will print the number of missing instruments which have been proxied:

-    Outcome data successfully loaded from 'b352e412' geno object.
+    Outcome data successfully loaded from 'b352e412' geno instance.
     Identifying the exposure SNPs present in the outcome data...
     1541 SNPs out of 1545 are present in the outcome data.
     Searching proxies for 4 SNPs...